remix-run/react-router/README.md

   * `handler`: Required, React component.
 Just as with the `Routes` component above, the `handler` prop points to the React component class of the view that will render for this Route path.

+  * `name`: String.
+A reference value for the route, to allow for easy lookup / linking via `Link` components.
+Because this is used as a lookup, it needs to be unique.
+The `name` value will also provide the value for the `path` prop below, if no `path` is specified.

-  * `path`: String.
+  * `path`: String; defaults to the value of `name` above.
 The URL path that will activate this `Route`.
 Does not need to be proceeded by a slash.
 The path can accept placeholder params in its definition - e.g. `users/:userId` will create a new `userId` param for the `Route` that will accept any value.

-  * `name`: String.
-A reference value for the route, to allow for easy lookup / linking via `Link` components.
-Because this is used as a lookup, it needs to be unique.

 The `handler` React component will receive a number of additions to its props: